pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Persecutory paranoia precedes grievance.

 Importantly, humiliation, partial contact, or failed escalation do not produce grievance on their own.
-As long as ambiguity can be worked—through monitoring, hope, intermittent clarification, or interpretive openness—paranoia remains epistemic and reversible.
+As long as ambiguity can be worked through monitoring, hope, intermittent clarification, or interpretive openness, paranoia remains epistemic and reversible.

 Grievance forms only when ambiguity itself becomes the primary regulatory threat and interpretive labor can no longer stabilize coherence.